 In 1948, the military governors of the three Western Allies handed over the so-called Frankfurt Documents to the minister-presidents in the Western occupation zones.

-Among other things, they recommended revising the boundaries of the West German states so that none of them should be too large or too small compared to the others.
+They recommended revising the boundaries of the West German states so that none of them should be too large or too small compared to the others.

 Moreover, in territories or parts of territories whose affiliation with a Land had changed after 8 May 1945 without a referendum, people were allowed to petition for a revision of the current status within a year after the promulgation of the Basic Law (paragraph 2).